Swedish government

 National referendums

-Sweden sometimes holds national referendums.
+On rare occasions, Sweden holds national referendums.
 They are consultative, which means that the parliament may reach decisions that run counter to the outcome of the referendum.
 In Sweden’s last two referendums, the parliament decided in line with the results, as follows:

 Swedish government at local, regional and EU levels